Investing across Canada to build safe and strong communities

 Quotes

-The Honourable Gregor Robertson, Minister of Housing and Infrastructure, and Minister Responsible for Economic Development Canada
+The Honourable Gregor Robertson, Minister of Housing and Infrastructure and Minister responsible for Pacific Economic Development Canada

-"This investment from the Government of Canada is great news for communities across Saskatchewan, whether you live in a city, a rural town, or in the North.
-It means funding for reliable water, good roads, and gathering places -- common-sense support that makes life easier for families and small businesses."
+"Today's funding represents another source of federal support for Manitobans.
+Your new federal government is here to invest in infrastructure projects across Manitoba to build safe and accessible communities for people and families to thrive."

 Quick facts